 Take control of your day.
 Get out of Email Jail.

-1. Turn off audible email notifications and the blinking red email-waiting light on your Blackberry.
+1. Turn off audible email notifications and blinking light thingies designed to keep your attention on incoming email.
 If you can bring yourself to do this, it will greatly reduce the number of distractions that pull you away from your daily work.

 2. Select blocks of time to work on strategic matters and set your email system to notify senders that you are unable to respond until next day.
 You can build in a message to include your mobile number for urgent matters.
 Very few people will actually phone you after having received an out of office notification.